-- B. Traffic standards.
-The Tribes shall provide and maintain access from its Gaming Facility onto the public road known as State Highway 331 that is adequate to meet standards of the Oregon Department of Transportation or shall enter into agreements with the Oregon Department of Transportation for the provision and maintenance of such access by the State, including provisions for compensation by the Tribes for some portion of the costs incurred by the State in constructing such improvements to the public highway, including traffic control signals, as may be necessary.
-If the Oregon Department of Transportation determines that highway improvements are necessary, the department shall confer with the Tribes concerning the planning, design and construction of those improvements.
-If the Tribes dispute the amount of the cost to be paid by the Tribes, the Tribes may initiate the dispute resolution procedure established under section 6 of this Compact. - C. The Tribes shall report to the Oregon Department of Revenue gambling winnings paid to any person subject to Oregon Personal Income Tax on those winnings whenever the Tribes would be required to report those winnings to the Internal Revenue Service.
+- 4. Traffic improvements shall be those necessary to maintain the level of service of the affected highway(s), road(s) or street(s) and to provide safe access to and from the Gaming Facility.
+For state highways, traffic improvements shall be consistent with the requirements of the State Highway Plan, including improvements necessary to mitigate traffic congestion and to conform to the Oregon Department of Transportation access management policies.
+If the Oregon Department of Transportation determines that highway improvements are necessary, the department shall confer with the Tribes concerning the planning, design and construction of those improvements. - 5.
+The Tribes shall pay the cost of street, road or highway improvements determined to be necessary on the basis of the traffic impact study and Oregon Department of Transportation requirements.
+If the Tribes disputes the amount of costs to be paid by the Tribes, the Tribes may initiate the dispute resolution procedure established under Section 16 of this compact. - C. The Tribes shall report to the Oregon Department of Revenue, gambling winnings paid to any person subject to Oregon Personal Income Tax on those winnings whenever the Tribes would be required to report those winnings to the Internal Revenue Service.
 The information shall be reported in the manner required by the Oregon Department of Revenue.

 SECTION 12.
-EFFECTIVE DATE; TERMINATION; AMENDMENTS.
+EFFECTIVE DATE; TERMINATION; AMENDMENTS

 - A. Effective Date.
 This Compact shall become effective upon execution by the State and by the Tribes and appropriate federal approval. - B. Termination.
 This Compact shall remain in effect until such time as: - 1.
 This Compact is terminated by written agreement of both parties; - 2.
-The State amends its Constitution or laws to criminally prohibit within the State conduct of all of the Class III gaming authorized by this Compact, whether for profit or not for profit; - 3.
-A court of competent authority makes a final determination that all of the Class III games authorized by this Compact are criminally prohibited under the law of the State, and the determination has become final and enforceable;

-- 4. The federal government amends or repeals IGRA so that a Compact is no longer required for the Tribes' exercise of Class III gaming; or - 5.
-Either party materially breaches this Compact; but only after the dispute resolution process set forth in section 16 of this Compact has been exhausted, and the breach has continued for a period of 60 days after written notice following the conclusion of the dispute resolution process.
+The State amends its Constitution or laws to criminally prohibit, within the State, conduct of all of the Class III gaming authorized by this Compact, whether for profit or not for profit; - 3.
+A court of competent authority makes a final determination that all of the Class III games authorized by this Compact are criminally prohibited under the law of the State and the determination has become final and enforceable; - 4.
+The federal government amends or repeals IGRA so that a Compact is no longer required for the Tribes' exercise of Class III gaming; or - 5.
+Either party materially breaches this Compact; but only after the dispute resolution process set forth in Section 16 of this Compact has been exhausted and the breach has continued for a period of sixty (60) days after written notice following the conclusion of the dispute resolution process.